spartlow/beaconpresby/README.md

 For small updates, it's easiest to find the page, click on the small pencil icon on the top left, and make the update.

+## Bigger Changes

+For changes are are more than a quick change to a page (such as styling differences, whole new pages, etc), it's best to fork this GitHub repository to create your own sandbox to make changes.
+Then you can create a pull request to make the changes live.

+Instructions for doing that are not covered here.
+Check with a site admin.

 ## Markdown Basics